 Playing a big stack is more about subtlety than raw aggression.

 This is the scalpel.
-At minimal risk to yourself, you exert tremendous pressure on the blinds.
-Few hands are strong enough to risk a big confrontation with you, so the blinds fold relatively often and three-bet rarely.
+At minimal risk to yourself, you exert tremendous pressure on the Blinds.
+Few hands are strong enough to risk a big confrontation with you, so the Blinds fold relatively often and 3-bet rarely.

 Here is BB’s response to this raise.